dgis/xsddiagram/ReadMe.txt

 -p PASSWORD
 	specifies a password to authenticate when a xsd dependency (import or include) is a secured url.
+-no-gui
+	prevents the graphical interface to be opened.

 Example 1: